Extremal independence in discrete random systems: Introduction

-In this paper, we develop the idea proposed by Galambos \cite{galambos1972distribution, galambos1988variants} and Arratia, Goldstein, Gordon~\cite{AGG}: the weak and strong dependencies between events $(A_i)_{i\in[d]}$ are considered separately.
-This allows to encapsulate the main advantages of the block method and dependency graphs.
+In this paper, we establish new bounds for \eqref{a_e_indep_formula_for_A} by developing the idea proposed by Galambos \cite{galambos1972distribution, galambos1988variants} and Arratia, Goldstein, Gordon~\cite{AGG}: the weak and strong dependencies between events $(A_i)_{i\in[d]}$ are considered separately, and the bounds do not incorporate the computation of moments of the number of occurrences $Z = \sum_{i \in [d]} \mathbbm{1}(A_i)$ higher than the second one.
+This allows to overcome the disadvantages of classical bounds.
+In particular, bounds based on dependency graphs (Lov\'{a}sz Local Lemma (LLL)~\cite{LLL}, Janson's inequality~\cite{janson1988exponential}, Suen's inequality~\cite{suen}) allow complicated dependence structures, but often fail to characterise the relations quantitatively.
+Applying the method of moments gets complicated when high factorial moments diverge or \red{are} hard to compute.
+Both the Stein-Chen method~\cite{AGG, BHJ1992} and the method of moments often give suboptimal bounds in \eqref{a_e_indep_formula_for_A} as they deal with the whole distribution of $Z$ instead of focusing on the probability at $0$.
 Our bounds for \eqref{a_e_indep_formula_for_A} do not require computation of high moments and the proofs are based on elementary techniques inspired by LLL.
-To demonstrate the simplicity in application and effectiveness of our bounds, we derive new results on distributions of extremal characteristics of Gaussian systems and of maximal pattern extensions counts in random network models.
+To demonstrate the simplicity in application and effectiveness of our bounds, we derive new results on distributions of extremal characteristics of Gaussian systems and of maximal pattern extensions counts in random network models.\\

 The paper is organised as follows.
 Our new bounds for the extremal independence property (\ref{a_e_indep_formula}) are stated in Section \ref{Intro_results} as Theorem~\ref{Tmain}.
 In Section \ref{Sec:related}, we give a detailed comparison of Theorem~\ref{Tmain} to the related results including aforementioned papers \cite{AGG, galambos1972distribution, galambos1988variants}.
 In Section \ref{S:bridging}, we give two useful lemmas that facilitate verifying the assumptions.
 We prove Theorem~\ref{Tmain} in Section~\ref{sec:Janson_bounds}: the upper and lower bounds are treated separately in Section \ref{Janson_upper} and Section \ref{Dubicas}, respectively.
 Section~\ref{sec:gauss} is devoted to applications of our new bounds to Gaussian random vectors.
-In Section~\ref{rg_applications}, we apply Theorem~\ref{Tmain} for finding asymptotical distribution of maximum number of pattern extensions in binomial random graphs. }
+In Section~\ref{rg_applications}, we apply Theorem~\ref{Tmain} for finding the asymptotic distribution of maximum number of pattern extensions in binomial random graphs.